 CORY HARDIN is an actor, writer, and improviser based in Chicago, originally from Kentucky.
 He is a graduate of the School at Steppenwolf, a BFA Acting alum of Western Kentucky University, and trained with renowned acting coach Kathryn Gately at the Gately/Poole Conservatory.
 Cory regularly performs with the house team Dad’s Records at The iO Theater, where he also produces the Chicago Tribune recommended Voila!
-The Improvised Musical every Friday.
+The Improvised Musical every Friday at 9:30PM and the new, hybrid improvised show Improv: The Play Thursdays at 7:30PM

 Recent stage work includes productions with The Goodman Theatre, The Gift Theatre, Steep Theatre, Theater Wit, StageOne, and the National Theater for Children.
 His on-screen credits include Shirley (written/directed by John Ridley, starring Regina King) Love Language (produced by Colin Jost) Tyler Perry’s Mea Culpa (Netflix); and Chicago Fire (NBC).
 His commercial work spans campaigns for ESPN, Sports Illustrated, Liquid Death, WeatherTech, the Illinois Lottery, and Cars.com.